 - The name and address of the secured party, from which further information about the security interest can be obtained

 - A description of the collateral

 Forms are usually used for this purpose.
-Attached in the appendices is a UCC-1 Financing Statement form that will be acceptable in most states.
-This can be filled out online at our website www.FullertonLaw.com.
+UCC-1 Financing Statement (Appendix 17) is a form that will be acceptable in most states.
 You will notice that the requirements for a security agreement and the requirements for a financing statement are very similar.
 The only additional requirement of the financing statement is that it includes the name and address of the secured creditor.
 A security agreement also can qualify as a financing statement if it includes all of the above, although some state government clerks only will accept the approved UCC-1 form.
 Accordingly, it is advisable to have your security agreement recite that the creditor is allowed to file a UCC-1 in the public records.
 This will allow the creditor to record a UCC-1 without a signature from the debtor.
-The UCC-1 Financing Statement attached as an Appendix has been altered to include a signature for the debtor and words of grant.
+The UCC-1 Financing Statement (Appendix 17) has been altered to include a signature for the debtor and words of grant.
 If properly filled out, this form also can operate as a security agreement and a UCC-1 Financing Statement, although it is probably better and safer to have a separate security agreement and financing statement.
-If you use the UCC-1 form attached as an Appendix without a separate security agreement, it is advisable that the UCC-1 form contain a more detailed description of the collateral.
+If you use the UCC-1 Financing Statement (Appendix 17) without a separate security agreement, it is advisable that the UCC-1 form contain a more detailed description of the collateral.

 Large institutional lenders will often have lengthy security agreements.
 However, the lender and debtor often want to keep their agreement private.
 The one page financing statement meets the statutory requirements for filing while providing the minimum information to the public.
 The UCC-1 informs the public that a security interest exists and provides an address to obtain further information.
 The balance of the security agreement can be kept private.